CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 ## Compatibility
 The OpenPose Python module is compatible with both Python 2 and Python 3 (default and recommended).
 In addition, it will also run in all OpenPose compatible operating systems.
 It uses [Pybind11](https://github.com/pybind/pybind11) for mapping between C++ and Python datatypes.

 To compile, enable `BUILD_PYTHON` in CMake-gui.
 In Windows, make sure you compile the whole solution (clicking the green play button does not compile the whole solution!).
-You can do that by right-click on the OpenPose project solution, and clicking in `Build solution`.
+You can do that by right-click on the OpenPose project solution, and clicking in `Build Solution` (or individually building the PyOpenPose module).

 Pybind selects the latest version of Python by default (Python 3).
 To use Python 2, change `PYTHON_EXECUTABLE` and `PYTHON_LIBRARY` flags in CMake-gui to your desired Python version.